Tawanhua/trackmaster-client/README.md

 * React.js: Utilized for building dynamic and interactive user interfaces.
 React components are modular and reusable, facilitating the development of complex UI elements.

-* Functional Components and Hooks: Functional components are used extensively, along with React Hooks such as useState and useEffect, for managing component state and lifecycle.
+* Hooks: React Hooks such as useState and useEffect, for managing component state and lifecycle.

 * Axios: A lightweight HTTP client for making asynchronous HTTP requests to the backend API endpoints.
 Axios simplifies data fetching and handling of responses.